Table of Content

 4) Gaps Between Expectations and Delivery

-Scope Creep can occur when the expectations exceed available resources or capabilities.
+Scope Creep can occur when expectations exceed available resources or capabilities.
 Poor planning, unsuitable tools and inefficient processes contribute to the gaps between what management expects and what teams can realistically deliver.

 5) Ineffective Cross-team Communication